Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 Part-time and supply teachers still get the full death-in-service grant.
 The 3× calculation uses full-time equivalent salary, so a teacher working three days a week gets the same grant as a full-time colleague on the same pay scale.

 Gaps in supply teaching can matter.
 A supply teacher with breaks in service may have moved in and out of active member status.
-If the gap covered the date of death, Teachers’ Pensions may treat the member as deferred rather than active, which changes the death grant calculation.
-The scheme relies on employers to keep it updated; if you suspect the record is wrong, ask for it to be reviewed.
+If the gap covered the date of death, Teachers’ Pensions may treat the member as deferred rather than active, which changes the death grant calculation significantly.
+The scheme relies on employers to keep records updated; if you suspect the record is wrong, ask for a review.

 Members who paid AVCs (Prudential Teachers’ AVC).
 Additional Voluntary Contributions held through the Prudential TPS AVC arrangement are separate from the main scheme.
 The AVC pot is paid under its own discretionary process – you will need to contact Prudential directly as well as Teachers’ Pensions.